forkcms/documentation/contribute/open_sourcing_fork_cms_modules_and_themes.md

-# Open Sourcen Fork CMS Modules and Themes
+# Open Sourcing Fork CMS Modules and Themes

 ## Git repository names

 ### Modules

-If you want to open-source a module called "blog", we recommend the following git repository name:
+If you want to open source a module called "blog", we recommend the following git repository name:

 ```